Wednesday 28 February 2018

 Resistance training and traditional cardio exercise could produce similar responses, when both effort and length are matched, according to a new study by sport and exercise scientists.

-“We matched a resistance training and ‘cardio’ exercise session to compare the acute physiological responses and found that there was little difference between the two,” Says Dr James Steele, Associate Professor of Sport and Exercise Centre at Southampton Solent University.
+“We matched a resistance training and ‘cardio’ exercise session to compare the acute physiological responses and found that there was little difference between the two,” Says Dr James Steele, Associate Professor of Sport and Exercise Centre at Solent University.

 “Both were effective in producing a physiological stimulus that we’d expect to improve cardiovascular fitness, strength, and muscle mass,” continued James, who is also Principal Investigator at not-for-profit health body ukactive.